jeffkala/workshop-implementing-cicd-documentation/README.md

 - [GitLab](https://about.gitlab.com/pricing/): We will use the SaaS version of GitLab as the CI server.
 The CI server handles the committing, building, testing, staging, and releasing the changes.
 - [GitLab Runners](https://docs.gitlab.com/runner/): GitLab runners are workers that registers itself with the GitLab server and managed by the GitLab server.
 They are responsible to carry out the instructions by the GitLab server.
-- [GitHub Codespace](https://github.com/features/codespaces): We will use GitHub codepsace as our IDE as well as the virtual server to run our network lab.
+- [GitHub Codespace](https://github.com/features/codespaces): We will use GitHub codespace as our IDE as well as the virtual server to run our network lab.
 GitHub provides these container-based development environment for developers.
 We will use Containerlab to run a few network devices for our lab.
 GitHub offer a generous free tier in Codespace that should remain to be free for the duration of this lab.
-- [Containerlab](https://containerlab.dev/): We will use containerlab for our lab devices running inside of codepsace.
+- [Containerlab](https://containerlab.dev/): We will use containerlab for our lab devices running inside of codespace.
 - [Arista cEOS](https://containerlab.dev/manual/kinds/ceos/): We will use Arista cEOS for our lab for their light overhead and relative high adaption in production networks.

 ## GitLab Account Registration and cEOS Download

 Please do the following steps to set up the lab:

 1. Register for a free GitLab.com account [here](https://gitlab.com/users/sign_up) if you do not have one.
-For a new registration, a project name is required, you can use a temp name or 'Autocon_Lab1' as that is one of the project we will create later:
+For a new registration, a project name is required, you can use a temp name or 'CICD Workshop Lab1' as that is one of the project we will create later:

 ![gitlab_account_signup](images/gitlab_account_signup.png)